day8/re-frame/README.md

 ### Overview

-The re-frme pattern is simple.
-So simple, in fact, that the reference implementaton in this repo is barely 100 lines of code.
+The re-frame pattern is simple.
+So simple, in fact, that the reference implementation in this repo is barely 100 lines of code.

 To build an app using re-frame, you:
   - design your app's data structure (data layer)